Transform Hospital Group: Our patient charter

 Patients’ clinical care is carried out by qualified and experienced practitioners.

-- All surgeons, doctors and anaesthetists with practising privileges at Transform’s facilities are fully registered with the General Medical Council (GMC), hold a Licence to Practice, and have their work reviewed every three months by our independently-led Governance Committee.
+- All surgeons, doctors and anaesthetists with practising privileges at Transform Hospital Group’s facilities are fully registered with the General Medical Council (GMC), hold a Licence to Practice, and have their outcome data reviewed each month as part of the Governance Framework.
+In addition, the company’s Governance Committee meets every three months to receive assurance from the Responsible Officer that there are no ongoing concerns.
 Each GMC-registered member is rigorously bound by the GMC Members’ Code of Conduct which ensures they always act with integrity, accountably and honesty – in the primary interest of their patients.

 - Nurse-prescribers and employees with practising privileges for non-surgical procedures and surgical aftercare at our facilities are fully accredited by the Nursing and Midwifery Council (NMC).